kchapelier/BNDL/specifications/bndl.md

 ## Content

-Binary data of all the contained files with the eventual padding.
+Binary data of all the contained files including the eventual padding bytes.